 - To illustrate the nature of the particle-trajectory calculation, we can output the individual particle positions in addition to the air concentrations by opening the Advanced / Configuration Setup / Concentration / Input and Output of Particle Files menu #9 and change the First Output and Repeat Interval from 0 to 3.
 This will create a special output file called PARDUMP which will contain all the particle information every three hours.
 This is a more complex file than the ASCII trajectory endpoints file.
 It is binary and in addition to the particle position, it contains all the information needed to restart the model.
-Save to exit, close all menus, and then run the model.
+Save to exit.
+Too speed up the calculation, temporarily increase the size of the concentration grid to 0.05 or 0.50, as those results are not needed for the particle display.
+Then save to close all menus and run the model.

 - A different program is used to display the contents of the particle endpoints file.
 Press the Concentration / Display / Particle menu tab to open the particle display menu.
 Accept the cross-section (X-Sect) defaults, perhaps increasing the zoom if desired, and Execute Display to open the graphic.
 In addition to the horizontal plane view, the vertical cross-section is shown in the lower panel.
 Other display options include plane or vertical projection views as well as map projection optimized for global particle distributions.